VR-Caps: A Virtual Environment for Capsule Endoscopy: VR-Caps Environment

 \subsection{Frictional Resistance}

-The friction is not completely modeled by the Coulomb friction law due to viscoelastic behaviour of the intestine \citep{accoto2001measurements,friction2008}.
-Various frictional forces are applied during the navigation of the capsule robot and these forces are a function of the robot velocity $\vec{v}$, generally acting along the unit vector opposite to the velocity, $\vec{d}_f = -\vec{v}/\lVert \vec{v}\lVert$ In general, total frictional force $\vec{f}(\vec{v})$ is modeled as follows: where $\vec{f}_c = -\mu \lVert N \lVert \vec{d}_f$ is the Coulomb friction, which is a function of the normal contact force $N$, ${f}_e$ is the environmental resistance caused by hoop stress and elastic deformation of intestinal wall, and ${f}_v$ is the visco-adhesive force which occurs due to intestinal mucus \citep{friction}.
+The friction is not completely modeled by the Coulomb friction law due to viscoelastic behaviour of the intestine \citep{accoto2001measurements, friction2008}.
+Various frictional forces are applied during the navigation of the capsule robot and these forces are a function of the robot velocity $\vec{v}$, generally acting along the unit vector opposite to the velocity, $\vec{d}_f = -\vec{v}/\lVert \vec{v}\lVert$ In general, total frictional force $\vec{f}(\vec{v})$ is modeled as follows: